 Onam Celebrations in Modern Kerala

 Onam is celebrated every year in honor their favorite king’s arrival at Kerala.
 The festival, in fact, is an acknowledgement of the sacrifices of the king and good times during Mahabalis reign.
 People make a lot of arrangements to welcome the beloved king every year whom they remember as “Onathappan.”

 They make huge efforts to please his spirit by depicting happiness in his empire and wish him warmly.
+Each of the ten days of the harvest festival of Kerala marks the progress of Mahabali’s journey back home and has significance.
 The 2nd day – Thiruvonam is the most significant day of the Onam festival.
 Emperor Mahabali is believed to visits his empire and people on the 2nd day of the festival.

 Popular Onam celebrations include Sadhya, Thiruvathira Kali, Pookalam, Ona-thallu, Pulikali, Onavillu, Vallam Kali (boat races), Onathappan, Tug of War, Onapottan, Thumbi Thullal, Kummattikali, Kazhchakkula, etc.